kubernetes/kubernetes/docs/getting-started-guides/mesos.md

 $ mesos state | grep "Kubernetes"
          "name": "Kubernetes",
 ```
+Or, look for Kubernetes in the Mesos web GUI.
+You can get there by clicking the
+Mesos logo on the Mesosphere launchpad page, or by pointing your browser to
+`http://${mesos_master}`.
+Make sure you have an active [VPN connection][6].
-Or, open the Mesos web GUI, go to the Frameworks tab, and look for an active
-framework named "Kubernetes".
+Go to the Frameworks tab, and look for an active framework named "Kubernetes".

 ## Spin up a pod